 Lawyers tend to work long hours but is it really wise to send emails “time stamped” 1 am or 3 am?
 Probably not.
 You don’t want to give clients the impression that you’re available at all times of the night, so scheduling emails gives you the flexibility to send an email at anytime but have it delivered within reasonable hours.
 Use the “Delay Delivery” feature under the options tab of the email message to schedule the send time.

 Here are just a few benefits of scheduling emails:

-When using Smokeball and Microsoft Outlook, all of your email communications are automatically saved to the matter, so items are saved and organised both in Outlook and in your legal and conveyancing software.
+When using Smokeball and Microsoft Outlook, all of your email communications are automatically saved to the matter, so items are saved and organised both in Outlook and in your legal software.